snowfrogdev/filex/README.md

 - Other smaller libs

 ### Make it right
 I think using these libraries was the smart thing to do and allowed me to implement a half decent little app.
-But one thing I would definately correct if this was a long term project is that I depend directly on most of those third-party libraries.
+But one thing I would definitely correct if this was a long term project is that I depend directly on most of those third-party libraries.
 To save time, I have skipped the step I would normally take of wrapping these dependencies using something like the Adapter pattern to allow for easier testing and change of implementation if needed.

 Another thing that I have skipped is writing proper automated tests.
 I'm a fan of TDD, and I did write a few exploratory tests to see how some of these third-party libraries worked but they were of poor quality and I opted not to keep them in the project as they had served their purpose.

 Finally, in terms of code quality, I have made an effort to keep my functions and classes at a relatively managable size but the current state of the code reflects the fact that I focused first on making it work and had very little time to refactor the code.
 I would normally break the classes and functions down even more.
 I also occasionally use magic strings and numbers and some duplication.

 ### Make it fast
 Finally, in terms of performance, there is so much I can improve there.
 At first, I tried using the [directory-tree](https://www.npmjs.com/package/directory-tree) library to get a tree data structure from the file system.
-It offers a nice API, easy to use and has a decent amount of downloads on NPM and stars on Github.
-But after trying it I was very disapointed in it's performance.
-It is soooooo slow.
+It offers a nice,  easy to use, API and has a decent amount of downloads on NPM and stars on Github.
+But after trying it I was very disapointed in its performance.
+It doesn't work asynchronously and is soooooo slow.
 I ended up writing my own asynchronous Depth First Search algorithm to walk directory trees and in my benchmarks, my algorithm was more than 6 times faster.
-As a matter of fact, once I'm done with the current project I'm definately going to make an NPM package out of it and offer it as a faster alternative to [directory-tree](https://www.npmjs.com/package/directory-tree).
+As a matter of fact, once I'm done with the current project I'm definitely going to make an NPM package out of it and offer it as a faster alternative to [directory-tree](https://www.npmjs.com/package/directory-tree).

 Still, there is much than can be done to improve the app's performance.
-If you're crazy enough to try to run it on your system's root directory, or other wide and deep enough directory tree, the app will take a good amount of time to get a result on scree.
+If you're crazy enough to try to run it on your system's root directory, or other wide and deep enough directory trees, the app will take a good amount of time to get a result on screen.
 In some cases the operation will just fail.
 I know the technical reasons why, and have tons of ideas to improve this (limit the depth of the tree walk, build the tree incrementally and asynchronously, write a walker in Rust and get NodeJS to interop with it 😆) but I didn't have the time to tackle these.